Norway

 General information

-The overall Crime rate in Norway is one of the lowest in Europe.
-However, it is recommended not to park in remote and unmarked places, not to leave personal belongings and luggage unattended in vehicles and public places.
-Especially for Oslo, travellers are advised to move with caution in the area around Central Station and to the east of it.
+The overall crime rate in Norway is one of the lowest in Europe.
+However, it is recommended not to park in remote and unmarked areas, leave personal belongings and luggage unattended in vehicles and in public places.
+Especially in Oslo, it is recommended to drive with caution in the area around and east of Central Station.

 Sanitary conditions in the country are good.
 No vaccinations are required.